Skip to content ↓

 • Passionate about teaching and learning and your own professional development

-• Able to make a significant contribution to the development of the Science Faculty and wider school life.
+• Able to make a significant contribution to the development of the Humanities Faculty and wider school life

 Why apply to work at Brighton Hill Community School?

-• High quality support from the Senior Leadership Team and the Science faculty which has a track record of excellent GCSE results
+• High quality support from the Senior Leadership Team and the Humanities faculty which has a track record of excellent GCSE results

 • The opportunity to innovate and develop your professional skills through a comprehensive and innovative professional development programme which seeks to develop all staff